Find Affordable College Courses

 Out-of-state tuition fees for graduate students at UH are $18,871 per year.

-On top of its placing in our value ranking, UH also did well on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, UH is in the top 15% of all schools on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.

 You’ll be in good company if you decide to attend The University of Texas at Austin.
 It ranked #3 on our 2023 Best Value Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
 Located in the large city of Austin, UT Austin is a public school with a fairly large student population.